 Yes, but we recommend that if you live within a 2 hour driving radius of another CAAHEP accredited program, you should apply to that program.
 Obtaining a clinical site for you to perform your clinical may be challenging, if not impossible, if you live close to another sonography school.
 To get a better idea of the likelihood of us getting a hospital in your area, please find accredited programs near you at www.caahep.org.

 If you do not live near another ultrasound program and there is not a clinical site listed on Jackson College’s web page near where you live, and if you feel that there is a large enough hospital near you that could host you for a year to complete your clinical requirements, you will need to contact that facility and ask if they interested in hosting an ultrasound student.

-Note: Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in the following states: California, Florida and Massachusetts.
+Note: Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in the following states: California.
 If you can only attend a clinical externship (a requirement of all DMS programs) in the states listed above, and you are unable to relocate to a participating SARA state, you will be unable to complete a degree in any of our DMS program offerings.
 If you are willing to relocate to a SARA member state, please contact the Allied Health office at 517.768.7007.

 If you have a hospital or ultrasound lab who is interested in hosting you as a student for one of Jackson College’s Sonography Programs you will need to:

 - Ask the Supervisor or Manager of the ultrasound lab to complete these two forms and submit them back to the Allied Health Office via mail or fax 517.768.7004: